Phil Monroe: Career

 Monroe is best known as an animator for Chuck Jones, but would also work with Friz Freleng, Bob Clampett and Frank Tashlin in the 1940s.
 He would be drafted into the United States Army Air Forces in 1943, but returned to the studio in 1946.
 Jones' considered him one of his favorite animators, along with Ken Harris, Ben Washam and Abe Levitow.
 He then went to John Sutherland Productions in 1950.
 In 1951, Monroe left for UPA, working under the supervision of John Hubley and Pete Burness.
 He eventually left UPA for political reasons, and in 1959 went back to Warners to head their commercial department, where he directed commercials featuring Charlie the Tuna.
+He actually had already been working for commercials for companies such as Cascade Studios and Ray Patin Productions.
 He eventually went back into the entertainment department as an animator in Jones' unit, and was chosen to finish two shorts (The Iceman Ducketh, Woolen Under Where) under Chuck Jones' unit after Jones was fired.
 After Warner Bros.
 Cartoons closed in 1963, Monroe did many animation stints until he ended up at Chuck Jones Productions.
-He would continue animating for Jones until his retirement.
+He would continue animating for Jones until his death.
 He also went to Warner Bros.
 Animation, teaming up, again, with Friz Freleng and Jones, on The Bugs Bunny/Road Runner Movie, The Looney, Looney, Looney Bugs Bunny Movie, and Daffy Duck's Fantastic Island.

 Monroe died from pancreatic cancer on July 13, 1988, aged 71.